Chroma 2 Case

 How Our Case Simulator Works

-Choose from every CS2 and CSGO weapon case ever released — from the original CS:GO Weapon Case to the latest Gallery Case.
+Choose from the full weapon-case catalog — from the original CS:GO Weapon Case to the newest case in the current lineup.

 Every opening uses Valve's officially disclosed drop rates — 0.26% knife chance, 0.64% Covert, 3.20% Classified, and more.

-Every skin you unbox is saved to your virtual inventory with real market prices updated daily.
+Every skin you unbox is saved to your virtual inventory with the latest market prices baked into the site.
 Track your luck over time — completely free.

 Most Popular CS2 Cases to Open